Student Management Team

 Ms. Aisha Shaheed, Dean

-At the beginning of every school year, we hold a grade level orientation in the cafeteria.
-During this orientation, students are introduced to the administrative staff, cover academic requirements to successfully complete middle school, review the dress code polices, and a whole lot more.
+At the beginning of every school year, our Student Managment Team visits every classroom.
+During these visits, students are introduced to the administrative staff, cover academic requirements to successfully complete middle school, review the dress code polices, and a whole lot more.
 Students and parents may review this information by clicking on the following link:

 LUNCH ROOM CONDUCT